NewAtlas28/Network-Optimization-Calculus/README.md

 The **Network Optimization Calculus (NOC)** is a formal framework for studying how agency, autonomy, and cooperation emerge within interacting systems of nodes.
 It provides mathematical definitions, natural-language exposition, pseudocode, and a custom gpt, to make the framework accessible for both implementation and interpretation.

+"NOC is like water, and to apply it requires minerals: context."

 ---

 ## Provenance